Exotic804/persistent-flashlight-fivem/README.md

 Exotic804#3793

-PLace persistent-flashlight-fivem in server resource folder Add ensure persistent-flashlight-fivem to server.cfg Your all done :)
+Place persistent-flashlight-fivem in server resource folder Add ensure persistent-flashlight-fivem to server.cfg Your all done :)